apacheignite/documentation/3rd-party-integration/base-concepts.md

-To setup Cassandra as a persistent store you should set `CacheStoreFactory` for your Ignite cache to `org.apache.ignite.cache.store.cassandra.CassandraCacheStoreFactory`.
+To setup Cassandra as a persistent store, you should set `CacheStoreFactory` for your Ignite cache to `org.apache.ignite.cache.store.cassandra.CassandraCacheStoreFactory`.

 This could be done using Spring context configuration like this:
 [block:code]